 The myth: I can grow my business by getting more orders from existing customers.
 I don’t have to worry about attrition.

 I often hear title company owners and sales reps say they have an order count problem, so it makes sense to focus on the customers you have first to get your numbers up.
 The problem is that this statement is simply wrong.
-You don’t have order count problem, you have a customer base problem.
+You don’t have an order count problem, you have a customer base problem.

 A healthy business will have a good mix of customers and focus on engaging and growing all of those customers.
-Diversity and knowing how to prioritize the needs of each type of customer is key.
+Diversity and knowing how to prioritize the needs of each type of customer are key.

 There are three main types of customers:

 - Those who are trying you out